mahavedalla/mahavedalla/docs/questions/sila/should-we-neglect-our-own-welfare-for-that-of-others.md

-# Should we neglect our own welfare for that of others?
+Question: Should we neglect our own welfare for that of others?
 Answer in Brief: -
  Category: Sīla
 Sutta References: -